 This means that if there are PCF provided CHF address(es) these shall be used, otherwise if the UDM provides charging characteristics these shall be used.
 If neither of these results in CHF address(es) the NRF can be used to discover CHF instance(s), and as a last resource the SMF locally provisioned charging characteristics shall be used.

+When NRF is used for the CHF selection, and the applicable default charging method is "offline" at the PDU session establishment, CHF instance(s) with NF profile indicated "offline only" capability, shall be selected.